Genusbiz/docs/users/analyze-report-and-discover/report/grouping-and-filtering/time-data-sources.md

 When aggregating large amounts of data it is often neccessary to restrict the amount of data as much as possible.
 Often it is useful to add a time based filter, both from a functional user perspective and from a performance perspective.

 The time filter can be set up as an absolute time filter or a relative time filter.
 An absolute time filter is based on specific periods or specific dates, either in a selection or in a criteria.
 A relative time filter can be defined as a criteria based on a time function or a predefined time function.
-A time function is based on a date, either the current date or a date from the directory, and then time steps are added to modify the result date, for example <span style="FONT-STYLE: italic">Beginning of Year and <span style="FONT-STYLE: italic">Back 3 Months.
+A time function is based on a date, either the current date or a date from the directory, and then time steps are added to modify the result date, for example _Beginning of Year_ and _Back 3 Months_.

 In this way, the report is dynamic and can always default to the relevant period, for example the last three months.